Portland Christian School

 Portland Christian School, based in Louisville, Kentucky, United States, is a private Christian school traditionally supported and affiliated with those Churches of Christ which held to a premillennial eschatology characteristic of Robert Henry Boll.
 Founded in 1924 in the rear of the Portland Avenue Church of Christ in the Portland neighborhood with Boll's support, today the school system has over four hundred students at its campus on the east side of Louisville.
+Mrs. Riggs owns the school.
+Levi Kennedy won the KHSSA BBALL player of the year award, after PCS won the Basketball State Championship in 2025.

 The former college-level division of PCS was the School of Biblical Studies, which became Kentuckiana Bible College.
 The college closed in 2018.

 Portland Christian is operated by the non-profit Portland Christian School System, Inc., which was formed in 2005 after it and Portland Ave.
 Church of Christ decided that "the operations of the [school] system has outgrown the ability of the Church to administer".

 Tuition

 Portland Christian School was started with a missionary emphasis and was operated as a tuition-free institution until 1986.
 That mission continues today with more than one-third of the cost of educating students coming from gifts given by churches, individuals, businesses and organizations interested in supporting Christian education.
 PCS provides tuition assistance for over 50% of its students, whose tuition is set based on the financial situation of the individual family as determined by an independent 3rd party.